 Read also: 6 Vitamins You Need in Your Diet

-Another benefit of reading at night is that it helps give your brain a little exercise.
-Just like you can perform physical activities to have a healthier, more flexible body, you can also exercise your brain to have better memory and faster recall time.
+Another benefit of reading at night is that exercises your brain physically as well as mentally.
+Just like you can perform physical activities to have a healthier, more flexible body, you can also exercise your brain to have better memory and faster response time.